dreadnode/rigging/docs/topics/chats-and-messages.md

 ## Metadata

-Both Chats and PendingChats support the concept of arbitrary metadata that you can use to store things like tags, metrics, and supporting data for storage, sorting, and filtering.
+Both Chats and ChatPipelines support the concept of arbitrary metadata that you can use to store things like tags, metrics, and supporting data for storage, sorting, and filtering.

-- [`PendingChat.meta()`][rigging.chat.PendingChat.meta] adds to [`PendingChat.metadata`][rigging.chat.PendingChat.metadata]
+- [`ChatPipeline.meta()`][rigging.chat.ChatPipeline.meta] adds to [`ChatPipeline.metadata`][rigging.chat.ChatPipeline.metadata]
 - [`Chat.meta()`][rigging.chat.Chat.meta] adds to [`Chat.metadata`][rigging.chat.Chat.metadata]

-Metadata will carry forward from a PendingChat to a Chat object when generation completes.
+Metadata will carry forward from a ChatPipeline to a Chat object when generation completes.
 This metadata is also maintained in the [serialization process](serialization.md).

 ```py